varun-heman/open-court-data-india/README.md

   - When a scraper encounters an error (status: error, with error details)
 - **Historical Data**: The system maintains a history of scraper runs, allowing you to track performance over time
 - **Uptime Calculation**: Automatically calculates uptime percentages based on successful runs
+  - Excludes "running" status from calculations
+  - Shows 100% when all completed runs are successful

 ### API Endpoints